 Freddie and Johnnie Heintz travelled again with a Pollard’s tour that departed later in 1907, and also on the ill-fated Indian tour in 1909.
-The twins then appeared on stage in Australia for several years.
+The twins then appeared on stage in Australia for several years, Freddie performing for a time with Tom Liddiard’s troupe.
 Freddie, probably the more boisterous of the twins, returned alone to the United States in 1914 – performing for a while with Queenie Williams and some of the other former Pollard’s players.
 He changed his stage name at least twice – to Freddie Garland and later to Freddie Steele, but struggled to build an ongoing stage career of his own.
 He crossed the border to join the Canadian Army in 1918.
 He seems to have ended his days alone, working as a handyman in Freeport, New York.
 His twin brother Johnnie Heintz would have no more of the life of the travelling performer after 1911 and following in his father’s footsteps, became a pastry chef, based in Adelaide.

 Above: Freddie visiting Oscar, as reported in The Oregonian (Portland Oregan), 25 July, 1922.
 Via Newspapers.com